alisiarenard/AlfaPM/replit.md

 The application follows a utility-first design philosophy inspired by Linear's minimalist aesthetics and Carbon Design's data visualization principles, prioritizing information density with clarity and scannable data presentation.

+### Initial Data Loading
+- Team data is stored in `client/public/team-data.json`
+- On first load, if no data exists, the application automatically loads data from this file
+- Users can also manually upload custom JSON data through the UI
+- Data includes two teams: "Каркас" and "Общие сервисы"

 ## User Preferences

 Preferred communication style: Simple, everyday language.